spaceapps-sandiego/smel/README.md

 💁📺🌎🎤
 Social Media Earth Live (Working Title)

+Developed for [NASA Space Apps Challenge 2016](https://2016.spaceappschallenge.org/).
 The goal of SMEL is to collect information from Social Media and correlate it to NASA's data feeds then provide that information for the user.

 ## Running the client
 Run the following commands to install the node modules and run the webpack dev server to compile the React client files and watch for changes.